BATS! – What’s the “Bat Window” and How Can It Affect Your Project?

 When Is a Bat Survey Required?

-For any federally funded project or project that requires federal permits where tree clearing is proposed between April 1st and September 30th in Ohio, an ODNR approved bat survey should be performed to determine presence or probable absence of bats.
+For any federally funded project or project that requires federal permits where land clearing is proposed between April 1st and September 30th in Ohio, an ODNR-approved bat survey should be performed to determine the presence or probable absence of bats.

 Mist net surveys are conducted between June 1st and August 15th.
-Failure to conduct a survey will require strict adherence to the tree clearing date restriction.
+Failure to conduct an ecological survey will require strict adherence to the tree-clearing date restriction.

-If a survey is conducted and probable absence of federally and state-listed endangered bats is recorded, the findings are valid for a period of five years and tree clearing will be permitted outside the standard time frame.
+If a survey is conducted and the probable absence of federally and state-listed endangered bats is recorded, the findings are valid for a period of five years, and land clearing will be permitted outside the standard time frame.

 As you can see, failure to properly plan for the bat window can significantly delay the start or progression of your project costing both time and money.